SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ### 2.1 Definition of typical loadbalancer parts

 ![Loadbalancer Overview](LoadbalancerShema1.png)

 ### 2.1.1 Listener

-   A listener or a virtual server is a Socket, a interface or a ip address with a port definition to accept traffic
+   A listener or a virtual server is a Socket, an interface or a ip address with a port definition to accept traffic

 ### 2.1.2 Backend